-2.2 Administrator's Guide - Tru64 UNIX Differences
+1.2 Administrator's Guide - Tru64 UNIX Differences

-Table 2-1 lists specific sections in the X Window System Administrator's Guide (O'Reilly & Associates, Inc.) where the information does not apply to the Tru64 UNIX X Window System environment.
+Table 1-1 lists specific sections in the X Window System Administrator's Guide (O'Reilly & Associates, Inc.) where the information does not apply to the Tru64 UNIX X Window System environment.
 (The differences do not in any way reflect errors or omissions on the part of the authors of that manual.)

-Table 2-1: Tru64 UNIX Implementation-Specific Differences
+Table 1-1: Tru64 UNIX Implementation-Specific Differences

 Section Difference Section 1.1.3 Tru64 UNIX does not support OPEN LOOK.
 Section 2.2.3.1 The information in the third and fourth paragraphs is true if you are using a .xsession script in your home directory.
 If you are using dxsession (the default), this information does not apply.
 See the dxsession(1X) reference page for details.
-Section 2.4 The xinit command is not supported.
-Section 3.5.4.1 The information about the Athena-style login box does not apply to the default Motif style login box used by the Tru64 UNIX X server.
+Section 2.4 The xinit command is not supported by Tru64 UNIX Version 5.1 Section 3.5.4.1 The information about the Athena-style login box does not apply to the default Motif style login box used by the Tru64 UNIX X server.
 To customize the Motif style login box, modify the Xresources configuration file.
 To use an Athena style login box, modify the xdm configuration file to specify /usr/shlib/X11/libXdmGreet.so for the DisplayManager.greeterLib resource.

-Table 2-1: Tru64 UNIX Implementation-Specific Differences (cont.)

-Section Difference Section 3.5.4.2 The dxconsole client is started by default, not the xconsole client.
+Section 3.5.4.2 The dxconsole client is started by default, not the xconsole client.
 The dxconsole client presents the Motif interface.

+Table 1-1: Tru64 UNIX Implementation-Specific Differences (cont.)

-Section 3.5.5 The default Xsession file on the installation kit differs in a number of ways from the Xsession file shown in this section.
+Section Difference Section 3.5.5 The default Xsession file on the installation kit differs in a number of ways from the Xsession file shown in this section.
 The major difference is the invocation of dxsession and the affect that dxsession has on the window environment.
-See the xdm(1X) and dxsession(1X) reference pages for details.
+See the $xdm(1X)$ and $dxsession(1X)$ reference pages for details.
 Section 3.7 This section does not describe how the xdm client is installed on Tru64 UNIX systems.
-When the boot process goes into multiuser mode, the symbolic links in $/ \texttt{sbin/rc3.d}$ are run in sequence as they appear in the directory.
+When the boot process goes into multiuser mode, the symbolic links in /sbin/rc3.d are run in sequence as they appear in the directory.
 The last file to be run is a symbolic link to the xdm script , /sbin/init.d/xdm.
-Section 4.2.2 The $xrsh$ command is not supported.
-Note that $xon$ can be used as an alternative unless it is necessary to send authorization information to remote hosts.
+Section 4.2.2 The xrsh command is not supported.
+Note that xon can be used as an alternative unless it is necessary to send authorization information to remote hosts.
 Section 4.4 The SUN-DES-1 mechanism for display access control is not supported.
-Section 5.1.4 The font paths shown in the example output for the ${\tt xset}$ commands differ from the default font paths on Tru64 UNIX systems.
+Section 5.1.4 The font paths shown in the example output for the xset commands differ from the default font paths on Tru64 UNIX systems.
 Section 5.5.2 To start the font server at boot time, create a symbolic link to a script in the /sbin/rc3.d directory.
 Section 7.3.1 The rarpd daemon is not supported.
 Section E.4 Much of the information in this section does not apply to Tru64 UNIX.
-See Section 2.2 for information on X server files on the installation kit.
+See Section 2.2 for information on X server files on the Tru64 UNIX Version 5.1 installation kit.

-2.3 Locations of the X Window System Files
+1.3 Locations of the X Window System Files

-The file locations shown in the following list reflect the locations of the X Window System files as established by the workstation installation kits.
+The file locations shown in the following list reflect the locations of the $\boldsymbol{X}$ Window System files as established by the workstation installation kits.